SQUIRREL_13239382

 The novel upside-down (USD) design of Fox’s Podium Factory enduro fork is as eye-catching as it is functional.

-Off-the-top sensitivity and plushness throughout its travel are standout characteristics, creating a smooth, controlled grip-rich ride.
+Off-the-top sensitivity and plushness throughout its travel are standout characteristics, elevating the Podium's performance above traditionally designed forks in certain situations.

-Although the performance improvements compared to regular mountain bike forks aren’t otherworldly, there are tangible benefits.
+Although those improvements compared to regular mountain bike forks aren’t otherworldly, and neither can they be felt everywhere, there's no denying they're better.

 Control, support and traction in rough high-load turns are exemplary, just as Fox promises.